moon1ock/FTP-Andriy/README.md

-# FTP-Andriy
+### FTP-Andriy

-animated umbrella
+This is a C implementation of an FTP client - server schema, by Andrii Lunin

-ftp implementation using the tcp protocol
+For usage reference, please read the tutorial.md file